linobollansee/css-property-adjuster/README.md

 ensuring that the adjustable element remains visible for practical usability.
 However, within the input controls, users can still set opacity to 0 or visibility to hidden or collapse for educational purposes.
-When an adjustment to make the adjustable-element invisible is done directly, the user has a better awareness of what just occurred.
+When an adjustment to make the adjustable element invisible is done directly, the user has a better awareness of what just occurred.

 This compilation of addressed bugs and issues is not exhaustive, as documenting them all would be very impractical.

 ### Unfixed Bugs

-- IMPORTANT: The CSS Property Adjuster can be configured to cause text overflow within the adjustable-element.
+- IMPORTANT: The CSS Property Adjuster can be configured to cause text overflow within the adjustable element.
 This isn't a bug; rather, it's a deliberate feature that enables users to test the overflow CSS property and its values.

 - Since all known bugs have been resolved, it appears that none remain.
 In theory, since the behavior of the website could vary across different browsers (even outdated versions), it would still be possible to downgrade to lower functionality coding methods for even higher website compatibility.